What is support?

 The only thing which will help you find support and resistance levels effortlessly is your practice.
 You will have to practice finding these levels.
 You may also practice finding these zones while backtesting.

 But the most outstanding deal is to find it in the live markets.
 Finding it in the live markets is way more complicated.
-But trust me, with proper practice and proper understanding of these level, it will get effortless for you to find these zones and in future, you will be able to do it with your naked eyes.
+With proper practice and proper understanding of these level, it will get effortless for you to find these zones and in future, you will be able to do it with your naked eyes.

 TIP - While you do your trading, try finding out support and resistance zones and see how price reacts to it.
 Because you are implementing something new in your trading, don’t take trades, try to get familiar to it and try to relate to what’s happening in the market.
 What this will do is, it makes it easy for you to to find these areas effortlessly as you keep practicing and when you feel like you are good at finding these areas, you can then use it in your strategy.